-- Sediment Resources Inventory: At a national scale, BOEM has one of the most comprehensive online tools that consolidates information about sediment resources such as potential offshore borrow areas for beach nourishment.
-The USACE SAND database begins to tackle this challenge at a regional scale (Taylor Engineering 2020), but additional geotechnical data, increased spatial coverage, and more recent information is needed.
-Many New England states also have comprehensive sediment inventories. - Sediment Dynamics: In some locations, sediment budgets within littoral cells are not well defined or are outdated. - These studies can be completed with minimal data collection in many locations via compilation and analysis of existing physical sediment processes data. - Environmental Impacts: Many research and monitoring studies about impacts on existing ecosystems (vegetation reestablishment, invertebrate communities) exist. - Results from projects or pilots are not always transferable to different ecosystems and geomorphic settings even within regions (e.g., reefs, seagrass, marsh systems in the Southeast/Caribbean). - A comprehensive annotated bibliography of benthic infaunal research studies organized by region, as they relate to dredge and fill activities is needed.
+- Sediment Resources Inventory: At a national scale, BOEM has one of the most comprehensive online tools that consolidates information about sediment resources such as potential offshore borrow areas for beach nourishment, also the USACE SAND database, but additional geotechnical data, increased spatial coverage, and more recent information is needed.
+Many New England states also have comprehensive sediment inventories. - Sediment Dynamics: In some locations, sediment budgets within littoral cells are not well defined or are outdated. - These studies can be completed with minimal data collection in many locations via compilation and analysis of existing physical sediment processes data. - Environmental Impacts: Many research and monitoring studies about placement project impacts on existing ecosystems (vegetation reestablishment, invertebrate communities) exist. - Results from projects or pilots are not always transferable to different ecosystems and geomorphic settings. - A comprehensive annotated bibliography of benthic infaunal research studies organized by region, as they relate to dredge and fill activities is needed.
 This will help standardize regional design and performance standards for project review.
 Rosov et al. (2016). - Demonstrating Need: Practitioners need better funding, access, and documentation of data to demonstrate restoration need, both for funding as well as for project review.
-Information needs include: - Prioritization for wetland areas for restoration, risk of inundation, erosion, and infiltration from sea level rise, lake level change, and other climate change impacts, through studies or modeling; and - Quantification of the economic value of healthy coastal ecosystems (dunes, wetlands, etc.) for hazard mitigation, recreation, sustenance of fisheries and other economic sectors, etc. Existing benefit/ cost analyses (BCAs) tend to focus only on damage reduction in dollars when determining the benefit of a proposed project, not on diverse co-benefits that may be difficult to account for in an economic framework.
+Information needs include: - Prioritization for wetland areas for restoration, risk of inundation, erosion, and infiltration from sea level rise, lake level change, and other climate change impacts, through studies or modeling - Quantification of the economic value of healthy coastal ecosystems (dunes, wetlands, etc.) for hazard mitigation, recreation, sustenance of fisheries and other economic sectors, etc. Existing benefit/ cost analyses (BCAs) tend to focus only on damage reduction in dollars when determining the benefit of a proposed project, not on diverse co-benefits that may be difficult to account for in an economic framework